 I adore my kids and think they above average traits, but no way can I guarantee they’ll excel 100% in life.

-#3: That you will never expose your kid to the mall, the grocery or any other commercialism and marketing tactics.
+3. That you will never expose your baby to the mall, the grocery or any other commercialism

 I work in marketing so I know all the tricks.
 I’m also frugal and try not to submit to the follies of consumerism.
 Take my kid to the mall?
 Never!
 And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.